lx-1234/lx-1234.github.io/_pages/about.md

 ## News

+**August 2024** Our paper *Efficient Fuzzy Private Set Intersection from Fuzzy Mapping* has been accepted by ASIACRYPT'2024!

 **August 2024** Our paper *Efficient Scalable Multi-Party Private Set Intersection(-Variants) from Bicentric Zero-Sharing* has been accepted by CCS'2024!